Jean-Didier Vincent: On Down's syndrome

-On 5 October 2012, during the programme La Tête au carré, broadcast on France Inter, a new test likely to diagnose trisomy 21 in early pregnancy was discussed.
-Vincent defended this prenatal diagnosis, claiming that "Down's syndrome is a poison in a family.
-"During the programme, Jean-Didier Vincent revisited this statement, which was considered "violent" by host Mathieu Vidard, and withdrew it, calling it an "unfortunate term" but without apologizing. Éléonore Laloux, a young woman with Down's syndrome and spokesperson for the collective Les Amis d'Éléonore, responded to the biologist in 2013 in a video and in March 2014 in an autobiographical book.
+On 5 October 2012, during the programme La Tête au carré, broadcast on France Inter, a new test likely to diagnose Down syndrome in early pregnancy was discussed.
+Vincent defended this prenatal diagnosis, claiming that "Down's syndrome is a poison in a family. " During the programme, Jean-Didier Vincent revisited this statement, which was considered "violent" by host Mathieu Vidard, and withdrew it, calling it an "unfortunate term" but without apologizing. Éléonore Laloux, a young woman with Down syndrome and spokesperson for the collective Les Amis d'Éléonore, responded to the biologist in 2013 in a video and in March 2014 in her autobiography Triso et alors!.

 On GMOs

 During the same programme, Vincent defended the firm Monsanto and made the following comments: "we must use GMOs", "it has rendered great services to agriculture", "it has increased productivity."

 Conviction

 On 12 February 2008, during the television show Ce soir ou jamais, he said about Jean-Marie Le Pen: "We knew him as the white wolf, he was a bastard", and added: "he probably committed crimes, but I can't say it on the air".
 On 28 May 2009, the Paris Court of Appeal found him guilty of insult (first sentence) and defamation (second sentence), and sentenced him to a suspended fine of €1,500 and €4,000.